-Our next voice workshop on Protecting Your Voice in the Classroom is on 6th April 2019 at the University of Limerick.
-Click here for details.
+Our next voice workshop on Protecting Your Voice in the Classroom will be announced shortly.

 Voice is an essential part of being human.
 We express ourselves, communicate, teach, entertain, sooth and console with our voice.
 We are limited without it.